oyisco/OntopChallange/README.md

 # Ontop’s Challenge for backend software engineer with Java

-Software Requirement to run the project
+# SOFTWARE REQUIREMENT

 1. Install JAVA 11
 2. Spring 2.5.0
 3. Maven 3
 4. Install PostgresSQL

-How to import the project to your IDE
+# HOW TO IMPORT THE PROJECT ON IDE
 1. Clone the code from git repository using https://github.com/oyisco/OntopChallange.git
 2. Import the code into the IDE
 3. Maven Clean
 4. Maven Install

-DataSource connection:
+# DATASOURCE CONNECTION:

-this is in application.yml as below, you can decide to change the database name, username and password.
+This is in application.yml inside resource folder , you can decide to change the database name, username and password of your jdbc connection

-spring:
-  datasource:
-    driverClassName: org.postgresql.Driver
-    url: jdbc:postgresql://localhost/ontop?autoReconnect=true
-    username: postgres
-    password: oyisco

-Running the application locally
+# RUNNUNG THE APPLICATION LOCALLY
 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the com.ontop.challenge.Application class from your IDE.

 Alternatively you can use the Spring Boot Maven plugin like so.

 mvn spring-boot:run

-API DOCUMENTATION :
+#API DOCUMENTATION :

 The Poject consist of two documentation depending on what you want